ppy/osu-wiki/wiki/Help_Centre/Beatmapping/en.md

 ### I'm an osu!supporter, but I don't have 10 pending slots!

-**The number of slots available depends on the number of Ranked maps you have.**
+**The number of slots available depends on the number of [Ranked](/wiki/Beatmaps#ranked) maps you have.**

-By default, every user has **2 pending slots**.
-1 slot is added for every Ranked map the user owns, up to a total of 8 slots.
-Being a supporter grants 2 additional slots, from 4 (without Ranked maps), up to a total of 10.
+By default, every user has **4 pending slots**, plus 1 slot added for every Ranked map the user owns, whcih goes up to a total of 6 slots.
+Being a supporter grants 2 additional slots (without Ranked maps), up to a total of 12 slots.

 ### How can I delete my map?